hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Prometheus and Grafana

-[Prometheus]() is an open-source monitoring tool used to collect, query, and alert on time-series data.
+[Prometheus]() is a robust open-source monitoring and alerting tool used to collect, store, query, and alert on time-series data.
 It employs a pull-based model to gather metrics from instrumented targets and features a powerful query language (PromQL) for data analysis.
+It enables developers to monitor various aspects of their systems, including metrics, performance, and health.

+[Grafana]() is a powerful data visualization and monitoring tool.
+It serves as the interface for developers to visualize and analyze the data collected by Prometheus.
+With its rich set of visualization options and customizable dashboards, Grafana empowers developers to gain real-time insights into their systems’ performance, identify trends, and detect anomalies.
+By leveraging Grafana’s capabilities, developers can create comprehensive visual representations of their systems’ metrics, facilitating informed decision-making and proactive system management.

 ### Deeploy Prometheus and Grafana using Terraform